Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas A&M's games this season have gone over 45 points four of eight times.
+- Texas A&M has combined with its opponents to score more than 45 points in four of eight games this season.

-- South Carolina and its opponents have combined to score more than 45 points in two games this season.
+- South Carolina's games have gone over 45 points in two opportunities this season.

+- Saturday's over/under is 4.5 points lower than the two team's combined 49.5 points per game average.

-- The two teams combine to score 49.5 points per game, 4.5 more than the total in this contest.
+- The 38.1 combined points per game that these two squads have allowed this season are 6.9 fewer than the 45 total in this contest.

-- These two squads combine to allow 38.1 points per game, 6.9 fewer than this contest's over/under.

-- The average total in Aggies games this season is 51.9, 6.9 points above Saturday's over/under of 45.
+- The Aggies and their opponents have scored an average of 51.9 points per game in 2021, 6.9 more than Saturday's total.

+- In 2021, games involving the Gamecocks have averaged a total of 50.5 points, 5.5 more than the set total in this contest.

 Texas A&M Stats and Trends